 IPSI recently developed and facilitated a series of creative design sessions to map the minds of 50 anti-hate experts.
 These practitioners contributed their knowledge to determine how to collectively address the most pressing anti-hate issues through efficient and appropriate interventions within U.S. schools.
 IPSI staff designed the activities, moderated the discussions, captured the data, and produced a report with findings.

-On April 6-7, 2016, IPSI and Creative Associates gathered leading thinkers, policymakers, digital pioneers, religious leaders, military experts and development practitioners at the CVE Symposium in Washington, DC to discuss the toughest challenges in countering and preventing violent extremism.
+IPSI gathered leading thinkers, policymakers, digital pioneers, religious leaders, military experts and development practitioners at the CVE Symposium in Washington, DC to discuss the toughest challenges in countering and preventing violent extremism.
 Presenters and participants engaged in an inclusive exchange of information through conversations and interactive workshops.

 This IPSI-designed interactive training course for the Institute for Inclusive Security introduces users to UN Security Council Resolution 1325 and national action plans.
 After completing this 30-minute module, users will understand why these plans are important, what’s needed to make a NAP high-impact, and what a user can do in their own country.

-IPSI and the Rotarian Action Group for Peace (Peace RAG), in collaboration with leadership from Rotary International, scripted and produced a 5-minute animated video in both English and Spanish to clearly illustrate the Global Peace System concept for Rotarians, inspire action to build Peace Projects, and give Rotarians the tools to further their peace work.
-The video premiered at the 2015 Rotary International Convention in Sao Paulo, Brazil in June 2015 and immediately went viral among Rotarians.
+IPSI and the Rotarian Action Group for Peace, in collaboration with leadership from Rotary International, scripted and produced a 5-minute animated video in both English and Spanish to clearly illustrate the Global Peace System concept for Rotarians, inspire action to build Peace Projects, and give Rotarians the tools to further their peace work.
+The video immediately went viral among Rotarians.
 IPSI then produced a second video and accompanying toolkit to help Rotarians build peace projects in their local communities.